Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 - Involve all pre-development and post-development stakeholders in forming mandatory net gain solutions

-- Understand the potential risks and variable factors to achieving biodiversity net gain
+- Understand the potential risks and variable factors to achieve biodiversity net gain

-- Determine a suitable method to secure measurable net gains for biodiversity
+- Determine a suitable method to secure a better state of biodiversity

 - Ensure the best possible outcomes from biodiversity net gain

-- Offer nature conservation that exceed the BNG requirements
+- Offer nature conservation that exceeds the BNG requirements

 - Focus on generating long-term environmental benefits from biodiversity net gain

-- Cover all areas of sustainability, incorporating economical and societal factors
+- Cover all areas of sustainability, incorporating economic and societal factors

 - Communicate all biodiversity net gain outcomes with complete transparency